-36. GOVERNING LAW
+35. GOVERNING LAW

-These Rules are governed by, and will be construed in accordance with, the laws of the Republic of Italy.
+These Rules, and any non-contractual obligations arising out of or in connection with these Rules, are governed by, and will be construed in accordance with, the laws of the Republic of Italy.

-37. JURISDICTION
+36. JURISDICTION

-The Courts of Milan will have jurisdiction to law and determine any suit, action or proceedings and to settle any disputes which may arise out of or in connection with these Rules.
+The Courts of Milan will have exclusive jurisdiction to law and determine any suit, action or proceedings and to settle any disputes which may arise out of or in connection with these Rules.